nondescript74/Z/README.md

 View Z montage.png to look at my and mine visually.

-Looking is welcomed, other wize what you see is Copyright Zahirudeen Premji, all rights reserved.
+Looking is welcomed, otherwise what you see is Copyright Zahirudeen Premji, all rights reserved.

 😎 emoji credited to Apple, MacOS